 In complex, multiparty negotiations, the task of value creation can quickly become overwhelming because of the large number of parties and interests at stake.
-An emerging process called “stakeholder alignment” can help construct order from chaos in complex negotiations, according to Joel Cutcher-Gershenfeld, a professor at the Heller School for Social Policy and Management at Brandeis University.
+Negotiators in multiparty negotiations face the daunting question of how to build consensus among stakeholders.
+In an interview with the Program on Negotiation, Joel Cutcher-Gershenfeld, a professor at the Heller School for Social Policy and Management at Brandeis University, explained how a process called “stakeholder alignment” can help construct order from chaos in multiparty negotiations.

 How do you define stakeholder alignment?